chaswiso/Portfolio/Test Plan.md

 ### Objectives
 ### Tasks
 ## Scope
-> We're going to limit our testing to this
+> What is on the table and available to be tested, and what is
 ## Testing Strategy
 ### Unit Testing
 ### API Testing